light-curve/light-curve/python/light-curve/README.md

 ## Feature evaluators

-Most of the classes implement various feature evaluators useful for astrophysical sources classification and characterisation using their light curves.
+Most of the classes implement various feature evaluators useful for light-curve based astrophysical source classification and characterisation.

 ```python
 import light_curve as lc